-This procedure produced by the Catholic Education Service (CES) for use in Catholic Voluntary Aided Schools in England, was amended in September 2013 and updated in June 2016 and again in May 2018 following consultation with the national trade unions.
+This procedure was produced in September 2013, updated in June 2016, May 2018 and September 2020 by the Catholic Education Service (CES) for use in Catholic Voluntary Aided Schools in England following consultation with the national trade unions.
 It may be adapted, as appropriate, for use in joint Church schools subject to the approval of the CES on referral by the relevant Catholic diocese.
-This procedure will be reviewed by the CES in readiness for academic year 2019/2020.